-The CEO thanked PSCU employees for their continued support and the Board for their leadership, support, and guidance throughout the year.
-Additionally, the CEO thanked the members, for their continued business and confidence in the Credit Union and the CEO looked forward to building on our Credit Union's financial success.
-The CEO stated it is a privilege and honor to serve as CEO for the PSCU.
+In closing, the CEO thanked PSCU employees for their continued support and the Board for their leadership, support, and guidance throughout the year.
+Additionally, the CEO thanked the members, for their continued business and confidence in the Credit Union.

+Moved: Brian Quilty; Seconded: Michelle Power

-Moved: Michelle Power; Seconded: Jim Anste MOTION CARRIED
+MOTION CARRIED